sandeep-krishnamurthy/dl-operator-benchmark/README.md

 ## Future Development

+1. Logging
-1. Currently around 134 MXNet operators (out of around 250) are supported for benchmarks.
+2. Currently around 134 MXNet operators (out of around 250) are supported for benchmarks.
 Help add more operators support.
 2. Add support for Memory profiling and benchmarking.
 3. Support more complex operator structure for benchmarking.
 Example: Fused operator - Conv + BatchNorm, Conv + Relu etc.
 4. Integration with MXNet profiler to get more fine grained profiling results such as eliminate Python layer overhead, pure forward only timing, backward only timing.